 Bringing some sparkle back to your headlights should, therefore, be a top priority for any car owner!
 But how can you restore your lamps to their original glory?

 There are plenty of home remedies for dealing with hazy headlights, one of the most popular being bug spray.
 Simply spritz a little onto a cloth, use this to polish your headlights and bingo – cloudiness cleared!
-But does this method actually work, and should you use it on your car’s headlights?
+But does this method actually work?
+And is it really safe to use it to clean your car’s headlights?
 Read on to find out!

 What causes cloudy headlights?